lokka30/lokka30.github.io/README.md

 # Hi there!
 I'm a Minecraft plugin developer from Australia.

-All of my Spigot projects have a focus on extensive configurations, functionality, aesthetic and performance.
+All of my Spigot projects have a focus on extensive configurations, functionality, aesthetics and performance.

 My rule for plugins are 'I would never publish something I wouldn't use' (except requests of course).